What is Unified Carrier Registration?

 Who is Required to Participate in UCR?

 It's also important to note that UCR applies to both US and foreign-based motor carriers.
-So, if a commercial motor vehicle based in Canada or Mexico crosses US state lines as part of their operations, they must register under the UCR program.
+So, if a commercial motor vehicle based in Canada or Mexico crosses US state lines as part of its operations, it must register under the UCR program.

 How is UCR Compliance Managed?